 Results: Test scores improved in the 7- to 9-year-old group and the 10- to 12-year-old group, but there was no improvement in the 4- to 6-year-old group.
 For the control group, the mean pre-assessment BMI was 16.0 ± 2.9 and at post-assessment, the mean BMI was 15.8 ± 2.8 (p=0.295).
 The mean BMI of the control group did not change significantly during the summer.
 For the treatment group, the mean pre-assessment BMI was 18.5 ± 3.1 and at post-assessment, the mean BMI was 18.6 ± 3.2 (p=0.395).
 The mean BMI of the treatment group did not change significantly during the summer.

 Conclusions and Implications: The majority of children participating in the nutrition and physical activity intervention had improved nutrition knowledge test scores at the end of the intervention.
 BMI-for-age percentiles remained statistically the same for the seven-week program.
 Pre- and post-test for 7- to 9-year-old and 10- to 12-year-old children are useful for accessing nutrition and physical activity knowledge but are not useful for 4- to 6-year-old children.

 Goodroe, Anna Claire; Patrick, Kaycee; and Brech, Detri, "Effects of Nutrition and Physical Activity Intervention in Improving Children's BMI-for-Age Percentiles" (2018).
-Department of Dietetics and Nutrition.
+Dietetics and Nutrition Class Publications.
 7.